chadlavi/blog/_posts/2017-05-03-design-sprint.md

   <figcaption>Sketching with my team.
 Ben, me and Kristine (back), Sonali and Maria (front)</figcaption>
 </figure>

 Then we all individually took notes on what aspects of the research seemed most useful to us, doodled ideas and tried to come up with as many possible (and even not-necessarily-possible) solutions to the problem as we could.
-(See <a href="https://library.gv.com/the-product-design-sprint-diverge-day-2-c7a5df8e7cd0" target="_blank">https://library.gv.com/the-product-design-sprint-diverge-day-2-c7a5df8e7cd0</a> for details.)
+(See <https://library.gv.com/the-product-design-sprint-diverge-day-2-c7a5df8e7cd0> for details.)
 The ending part, with the voting and stickers, we actually did as part of "Day 3" in the workshop.

 ## Design Sprint Day 3 - Deciding